emanuelsip/Nuxt-2-firehost/README.md

 firebase deploy
 ```

-With all steps should deploy project, on firehost.
+Then hould deploy project on firehost.